piecioshka/underscore.assert/README.md

-Underscore.js assertion helper
+[Underscore.js][1] assertion helper
 ==============================

-- This is not for tests files project,
+- This is not for tests files in project...
-- This is not instead of [jasmine][2] or any test framework,
+- This is not instead of [Jasmine][2] or any test framework...
-* This is for test in production code!
+* This is inline code for test production code!

 Usage
 =====